 Our admirable safety record is second to none, a feat to which we are proud to maintain, but rest assured if weather conditions permit we will do our best to get you up, up and away!

-Rise above the beautiful Avon Valley, there is nothing ordinary about it!
+Rise above the beautiful Avon Valley!

 Ballooning needs cool and more importantly calm and stable conditions to be conducted safely.
 Western Australia’s summer weather conditions are notoriously windy and even at sunrise the winds are too strong to allow the balloons to be inflated much less be flown for an hour and landed safely at the end of the flight.